 Because it has been 27 months since the transfer, Medi-Cal may determine a period of ineligibility for nursing facility level of care.
 Although Aunt Millie may qualify in general for Medi-Cal, because of the transfer of property, she may be unable to receive Medi-Cal assistance to pay the costs of the services in the nursing home.
 Medi-Cal first subtracts the $2,000 Aunt Millie is allowed to retain under Medi-Cal, and then divides the remaining $198,000 by the $6,000 per month rate ($200,000 - $2,000 = $198,000/$6,000 = 33 months*.

 Since 27 months has already passed since the transfer, Aunt Millie, will have to wait four months (months 27 through 30 inclusive), before the nursing home will be reimbursed by Medi-Cal.
 During this time, she will have to pay the nursing home out of her own pocket.
 Because none of us can know the future, transferring property is a very risky way of attempting to establish eligibility for Medi-Cal benefits.
 If you want to help people protect what it has taken them a lifetime to accumulate, while providing them more options for care, consider selling them a Partnership approved long-term care insurance policy.

 *NOTE: The current look-back period is 30 months.

-To access of list of the most commonly asked questions and scenarios regarding Medi-Cal Asset Protection and its affect on the Eligibility and Estate Recovery processes, please click here.
+Commonly asked questions and scenarios regarding Medi-Cal Asset Protection and its affect on the Eligibility and Estate Recovery processes.